paylayio/paylayio.github.io/getting-started.md

 - generate self-signed certificates
 - install the self-signed certificates to your local certificate store

+### Prerequisites
+- You have Docker Desktop installed
+- The script will automatically run Docker containers for installation.
+You could run into folder mounting issues if Docker does not have the correct folder permissions.

 ### Prerequisites for macOS
 In order to run the installation script, you need to have PowerShell Core installed on your Mac.